capitalk/pantheios_be_zmq/README.md

 pantheios_zmq_be
 ================

-A zmq backend for zeromq
+A zmq backend for pantheios logging library.